srobo/website/_posts/2024-10-16-sr2025-foundations-layed.md

 This may seem like a mammoth undertaking, and it is, but the teams don't have to go it alone!
 [Our Discord][discord] provides teams with easy access to our volunteer Blueshirts and the wealth of knowledge they hold.
 Teams can ask for a Mentor, who will attend their regular meetings and provide guidance and advice throughout the year.
 We also host [Tech Days][tech-days], dedicated days where teams can hack on their robots with in person advice from our Blueshirts and meet other teams.

-We can't wait to see what amazing creations our teams will build, and look forward to sharing their progress with you over the next six months!

 If you weren’t able to attend Kickstart this year, or would like a recap, you can:

 - take a look at our [pre-kickstart activities][pre-kickstart] if you haven't already